-- 1. Plan and prepare.
-Take some time to get to know the problem and plan for its use in the classroom.
+• Plan and prepare: Take some time to get to know the problem and plan for its use in the classroom.
 Do the problems yourself.
 Prepare enabling and extending prompts for students.
-Ask yourself, 'What will students do with this problem?' - 2.
-Allow time.
-Time for students to attempt the problem.
-Regular allocation of time to work on problem solving. - 3.
-Strategies can grow student capacity.
-Expose the students to known strategies and encourage them to develop and articulate their own. - 4.
-Develop mathematical grit and a growth mindset.By scaffolding student learning with enabling prompts and being aware of how they might tackle a problem, the teacher is helping to grow a positive mindset towards mathematics.
+Ask yourself, 'What will students do with this problem?'

+- Allow time: Allow time for students to attempt the problem and regularly allocate of time to work on problem solving. - Strategies can grow student capacity: Expose the students to known strategies and encourage them to develop and articulate their own. - Develop mathematical grit and a growth mindset: By scaffolding student learning with enabling prompts and being aware of how they might tackle a problem, the teacher is helping to grow a positive mindset towards mathematics.